mads-hartmann/new/README.md

 I decided to use [cachix/pre-commit-hooks.nix](https://github.com/cachix/pre-commit-hooks.nix) to manage `.pre-commit-config.yaml` as I want Nix to be in full control of the environment.
 Normally `pre-commit install` would install all the executables required to run the hooks, which would then not be managed by Nix.

 The downside of this is that it's a bit more complicated to use existing hooks, e.g. the ones that are part of [pre-commit/pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks).
 As you can see in my `shell.nix` it means you have to duplicate the hook settings.
 For more context [this comment](https://github.com/cachix/pre-commit-hooks.nix/issues/31#issuecomment-744657870) in [cachix/pre-commit-hooks.nix/issues/31](https://github.com/cachix/pre-commit-hooks.nix/issues/31).

+### Not using cachix as a binary cache

+A lot of Nix examples out there use [Cachix](https://www.cachix.org/).
+My understanding so far is that it's mainly useful if you use Nix to build your applications and what to share a build cache "between CI, development and deployment environments.".